m2108495/Bioinformatics_course/README.md

 # Bioinformatics_course
-Organising the directories for the NGS pipeine
+Organising the directories for the NGS pipeline
 # check the home directory
 $ pwd
 create directory and subdirectories for inputs and outputs from the NGS pipeline